maymohan/baxter/README.rst

 Baxter SDK ROS Noetic fork
 ===========================

 This is a ROS Noetic/Python3 compatible fork of the Baxter SDK.
-ROS Noetic compatible Baxter repositories can be found here:
+ROS Noetic compatible Baxter repositories that the rosinstall file includes can be found here:

 +------------------+-----------------------------------------------------+